MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-service-communications-api-reference.md

 ## Get Current Status

-Returns the current status of the service.
+Returns the status of the service over the previous 24 hours.

 ||Service|Description|
 |:-----|:-----|:-----|